Freshdouble/xcode/README.md

 * smp - To use libsmp decoding on the datastream

+When using the --enableinterface option with the -v option for the verbose output, the command line can be used as a simple interface to receive packets and also send packets.

+If the interface is enabled press the 't' key to start the interactive mode.
+This first screen is an overview over all commands defined inside the xcm file.

+Select a command by typing the command number and hit enter.

+The next screen shows the command overiew.
+Where you can see the symbols with all entries and the current values.
+To change a value type the number of the entrie and hit enter.
+Write the new value and hit enter.
+The view changes back to the command overview but the value should now be updated.
+To send this command with the set values hit enter without typing anything.

+You can change back to the previous window by typing 'e' or "exit" and hitting.
+If the current window is the top level window this will deactivate the interactive mode.

+If the verbose mode is activated the CLI shows the json interpretation of the received data packets, if it is not in interactive mode.

+To stop the program press Ctrl+C.

 ## xcodegen

 This program generates the C++ code from the xcm document.
 It uses the class structure of libxcm and convert it into C++ structures and interface code to send those messages over a datalink.